pgassmann/puppet-letsencrypt_nginx/README.md

 ## TODO & Ideas

 * More Testing
-* Automatically configure SSL certificate and key on the vhost
+* Automatically configure SSL certificate and key on the server
 * Add Domains to existing Certificates
 * Support for RedHat, CentOS etc.